Top 5 Factors influencing talents’ decision to accept an offer

 When accepting an assignment, our data indicates Gen Z workers are more interested in opportunities with companies that:

-2. Are accountable on their commitment to Diversity, Equity and Inclusion.
+2. Are accountable for their commitment to a diverse workforce through Diversity, Equity and Inclusion programs.

 More experienced workers consider current environment